BU-IE-582/fall20-NazliGul/index.md

 **Assignment 4:** A report consists of performance comparison of different models(Penalized Regression, Decision Trees, Random Forests, and Stochastic Gradient Boosting) applied in different datasets from different domains.

 - Model Performance Comparison:  [html]

+**Project:** A report consists of imbalance classification problem where some models are tried in order to improve the performance measure.

+- Imbalance Classification Problem Report: [html]()
+- Imbalance Classification Problem Codes: [html]()